-- Other Operating Income & Expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets. - Taxation & Non-Specific Grant Income & Expenditure capital grants are adjusted for income not chargeable under generally accepted accounting practices.
+- Other Operating Income & Expenditure adjusts for capital disposals with a transfer of income on disposal of assets and the amounts written off for those assets. - Financing & Investment Income & Expenditure the statutory charges for capital financing i.e. Minimum Revenue Provision and other revenue contributions are deducted from other income and expenditure as these are not chargeable under generally accepted accounting practices. - Taxation & Non-Specific Grant Income & Expenditure capital grants are adjusted for income not chargeable under generally accepted accounting practices.
 Revenue grants are adjusted from those receivable in the year to those receivable without conditions or for which conditions were satisfied throughout the year.
-The Taxation and Non Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year. - Items Presented Within The Movement in Reserves Statement generally relate to capital items such as the statutory charges for capital financing i.e. Minimum Revenue Provision and capital funded by revenue / reserves.
+The Taxation and Non Specific Grant Income and Expenditure line is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year.